 When you’re convicted of a DUI or DWI, the state may require that you get an SR-22, also known as SR-22 insurance or Certificate of Financial Responsibility (CFR).
 SR-22 is a form your insurance company has to fill out and file to prove to the government that you are adequately insured.

 This means your insurance company needs to be willing and able to file paperwork with the state notifying them of your coverage.
 There is a fee to file the SR-22, typically $15-25.
 The state usually requires this filing routinely for a few years after a DUI/DWI conviction to verify you are keeping your insurance in good standing at all times.

 How Driving While Intoxicated Affects Your Life Insurance Rates

 Every two minutes a person is involved in an alcohol-related crash.
-In recent years, approximately 30% of motor vehicle fatalities can be attributed to alcohol and recreational drug use.
+About 30% of motor vehicle fatalities involve drunk drivers.
 Life insurance companies are all about statistics.

 Life insurance companies base their policies’ cost on mortality risk.
 Considering the statistics above, applicants with DUIs and DWIs are high-risk to insure.
 To balance out the risk of insuring individuals with a history of DUI/DWIs, the insurance companies require higher than average life insurance premiums.

 If you’re applying for life insurance with a history of DUI/DWIs, the following are the most important factors affecting your costs:

 - Your current age and your age at the time of violation(s),

 - The number of violations you have had,

 - How much time has passed since the most recent violation.